 If you don’t have the money, doing it yourself can provide that boost that you need.
 Not only the sense of accomplishment for knowing you can do it, but also because your hair looks fresh and healthy!

 If haircuts for yourself and/or your kids are simply not in your budget or if your local salon is currently closed, then you can cut your own hair and save that money for more urgent expenses.

 1. I am NOT Paul Mitchell, I know my limitations and don’t expect to have a cutting edge fancy schmancy look off the cover of Vogue.
 HAVE REASONABLE EXPECTATIONS.

 2. Do NOT cut your hair while PMSing, or just after a traumatic breakup, or any other time where you might be emotionally unstable.
-Psychotic wasn’t a good look on Britney, it won’t be a good look for you either.
+It wasn’t a good look on Britney, it won’t be a good look for you either.

 3. Use only VERY SHARP scissors or shears (see below for some great, cheap tools to use).
-That being said, please refer to rule #2.
+That being said, please refer to tip #2.
 No stabby-stabby.

 4. Do not cut your hair wet.
 It’s easier to see mess ups right away when it’s dry.
 Therefore, you can make sure to make adjustments as you go.